vaeth/osformat/README.md

 compiler independent and is not necessary when the user just casts.
 There are several other independent implementations of similar type like e.g. `StringPrintf` propagated by Stefan Woerthmuller.

+Only after writing the project, the author learnt about absl::StrFormat (see https://abseil.io/docs/cpp/guides/format) which allows even compile-time checking of the arguments.